tatango/slate/source/index.html.md

       <p>You will receive the message "Bad phone number: landline or unreachable carrier" with the status code 422.</p>
     </li>
     <li>
-      <em>What happens when we use the add subscriber API to add a phone number that is currently unsubscribed from the campaign?</em>
+      <em>What happens when we use the add subscriber API to add a phone number that is currently unsubscribed from the list?</em>
-      <p>We will initiate the process of resubscribing the phone number to the campaign.</p>
+      <p>We will initiate the process of resubscribing the phone number to the list.</p>
     </li>
     <li>
-      <em>What happens when we use the add subscriber API to add a phone number that is already subscribed to the campaign?</em>
+      <em>What happens when we use the add subscriber API to add a phone number that is already subscribed to the list?</em>
       <p>A 200 OK is returned and no changes are made the subscriber.</p>
     </li>
     <li>
       <em>Can I turn off the double opt-in (reply yes), and make it a single opt-in, so when the number is added, they just get a confirmation message?</em>
-      <p>Yes - you will need to change the Opt-In Type for the campaign.
+      <p>Yes - you will need to change the Opt-In Type for the list.
 You can not bypass alerts with this endpoint.</p>
     </li>
     <li>
       <em>Can I request something other than a reply of YES to opt-in when opting into an API?</em>